-Undergraduate Minor or Certificate in ESL/TESL
+Undergraduate Minor and Certificate in ESL/TESL

 Prepare to teach English in community ESL programs, during study abroad, or after you graduate with programs like JET (Japan Exchange and Teaching), the Peace Corps, or the Fulbright English Teaching Assistants program.

 This program does not lead to state teaching certification or licensure.
 ESL teaching licensure is offered only at the graduate level.
 See the Second Language Education program page for licensure program options.

 This program will begin to prepare you to become an effective ESL teacher and can prepare you for further study in second language acquisition at the graduate level.
 You will learn the structure of English language and best practices for teaching and learning a language in both formal and informal settings.